-- Implement a long term supervisory/leadership training model, including: - Ensuring clear expectations - Accountability - Transparent communications - Develop a clear, consistent agency communication process. - Shift the culture to build greater capacity for increased trust, transparency and conflict management. - Reassess policies that limit the ability for employees/leaders to effectively develop individuals and serve the agency. - Build our funding capacity to give us greater flexibility in supporting and launching initiatives, staffing, etc. - Strengthen our technology capacity to partner with us to meet the needs of our people to support clients. - Create a leader mentoring program involving our promising staff to work with new/existing leaders to grow talent. - Reassess how we evaluate people from initial hire to advancement in the agency utilizing tools such as behavioral interviewing, the hiring mindset, balance of education vs. drive, etc.
+- Implement a long term supervisory/leadership training model to include clear expectations, accountability, and transparent communications. - Develop a clear, consistent agency communication process. - Shift the culture to build greater capacity for increased trust, transparency, and conflict management. - Reassess policies that limit the ability for employees/leaders to effectively develop individuals and serve the agency. - Build our funding capacity to give us greater flexibility in supporting and launching initiatives, staffing, etc. - Strengthen the technology capacity to meet the needs of staff to better support clients. - Create a leader mentoring program involving seasoned staff in leadership roles working with new/existing leaders to grow talent. - Reassess how we evaluate people from initial hire to advancement in the agency utilizing tools such as behavioral interviewing, the hiring mindset, balance of education vs. drive, etc.